TODAY’S CHALLENGE

 Energy

 The sector's credit quality and cash flow have improved following two recent default cycles in 2015 and 2020.
-Fundamentals remain attractive against a backdrop of continued domestic and global economic growth.
+Fundamentals remain attractive even as U.S. and global economic growth may moderate.

 Brokerage, asset managers & exchanges

-Financial advisory platforms are growing via consolidation and should benefit from higher interest rates.
+Financial advisory platforms are growing via consolidation and should benefit from elevated interest rates.
 Investments across the sector have produced an attractive level of cash flow despite recent concerns about cash sweep considerations.

 Consumer cyclical